4hg/learnxinyminutes-docs/j.html.markdown

 5 7 9
    +: 1 2 3 NB.
 Monadic +: is double
 2 4 6
 NB.
+A verb that takes up two characters will always end with : or .

+NB.
 Verbs, or functions, come as monads or dyads, which refer to arity NB.
 Monadic functions always accept the argument on the right